-The advisory outlines measures to counter cyber threats posed by North Korea, including raising awareness of cyber threats, sharing technical information, implementing and promoting cybersecurity best practises, notifying law enforcement, and strengthening AML/CTF controls.
+The advisory outlines measures to counter cyber threats posed by North Korea, including raising awareness of cyber threats, sharing technical information, implementing and promoting cybersecurity best practices, notifying law enforcement, and strengthening AML/CTF controls.

 The advisory serves as a reminder of FATF’s 2019 guidance requiring its jurisdictions to regulate and supervise digital asset service providers and mitigate against risks when engaging in digital currency transactions.
-Financial institutions are reminded of their obligations to develop and maintain effective AML/CTF programmes.
-They should ensure that their compliance programmes include robust internal controls relating to financial crimes and cybersecurity, and take targeted action to assess their exposure to North Korea’s financial crimes to protect themselves against potential financial loss, reputation risk, government enforcement action, and national security.
+Financial institutions are reminded of their obligations to develop and maintain effective AML/CTF programs.
+They should ensure that their compliance programs include robust internal controls relating to financial crimes and cybersecurity, and take targeted action to assess their exposure to North Korea’s financial crimes to protect themselves against potential financial loss, reputation risk, government enforcement action, and national security.

 CFPB Issues Office of Servicemember Affairs’ 2019 Annual Report – Highlights